DeaconDesperado/mandos/README.md

 # Mandos Mongo ODM

++ Requires php 5.3 and designed for Kohana 3+

 Mandos is an intentionally lightweight Object Document Mapper for MongoDB and Kohana 3.

 Mandos is designed to be as lightweight as possible and eschews some of the more complicated features